 But, before each chop, I always weigh out the pros and cons of short hair.
 If you’re contemplating making the cut, here are some points to help you decide whether or not it’s a good idea.

 Pretty simple: less hair, less product!
 Especially with my thick hair, I would have to use a fistful of conditioner every time I washed my hair.
 Now my product lasts longer, which means more money in my pocket.

-One of the nicest parts about having short hair is how easy it has been to style it.
-After the shower, it dries in a flash, and working out the very small amount of tangles that form is quick and easy.
-Although I’ve been wearing it wavy most of the time, straightening it takes a third of the time it used to.
+One of the nicest parts about having short hair is how quick it is to style.
+After the shower, it dries in a flash, and working out the very small amount of tangles that form is easy.
+Although I’ve been wearing it wavy most of the time, drying or heat styling takes less than half the time it used to.

-Anybody who has ever had long hair can attest to the terrible ponytail and bun headaches you have to endure when you pull your heavy hair into one spot on your head.
+Anybody with long hair can attest to the terrible ponytail and bun headaches you have to endure when you pull your heavy hair into one spot on your head.
 Cue the after-work head massage you give yourself after letting it down!
 With the short chop, you don’t have to worry about putting stress on your scalp when you want to wear it up.

 Your Go-To Products and Routines May Change

-Overall, I’m really happy with my cut and it has been a nice break from the high-maintenance locks I had been wearing for so long.
+Overall, I’m really happy with my new short hair cut and it has been a nice, much-needed break from the heavy and high maintenance long locks I had been wearing.